 III.
 Data Management

 As stated in the Guidelines for the Conduct of Research at the National Institutes of Health, "research data, including detailed experimental protocols, primary data from laboratory instruments, and procedures of reduction and analysis of primary data, are the essential components of scientific progress.
 Scientific integrity is inseparable from meticulous attention to the acquisition and maintenance of these research data" (p.5).
 In addition, other guidelines (see ref.
-2, page 2) specify that "a scientist must have access to his/her original results in order to respond to questions including, but not limited to, those that may arise without any implication of impropriety.
+2, page 2) specify that "a scientist must have access to their original results in order to respond to questions including, but not limited to, those that may arise without any implication of impropriety.
 Moreover, errors may be mistaken for misconduct when the primary experimental results are unavailable."
 It is, therefore, expected that original experimental results should be recorded, when possible, in bound notebooks with numbered pages.
 An index should be maintained to facilitate access to data.
 Machine printouts should be affixed to or referenced from the laboratory notebook.
 All data, even from observations and experiments not directly leading to publication, should be treated comparably.

 Primary data should be retained for a sufficient period to allow analysis and repetition by others of published material from those data.
 In some fields, five to seven years are specified as the minimum period of retention but this may vary under different circumstances.
 The director of each research unit must decide whether to preserve primary data for a given number of years or for the life of the unit.

 Research data and supporting materials, such as unique reagents, belong to the institution where the research is conducted (i.e., Drexel) and should be maintained in the laboratory in which they were developed.
 Departing investigators may take copies of notebooks or other materials for further work.
 If the investigator departs the laboratory, it is the responsibility of the Drexel department chairperson (or Center director, if applicable) to provide for the appropriate maintenance and accessibility of the data and unique reagents.